Skip to main content

 Profiling a customer dataset for the first time reveals problems you didn't know you had.
 Here's exactly what to look for and how to prioritize what you find.

 You've been handed the company's customer database.
 It's been in use for four years, fed by three different systems, and no one has ever run a systematic quality check on it.
-You're about to run your first data profile.
-Here's what you're going to find — and what to do with it.
+You're about to run your first profile.
+Here's what you're going to find — and what to do about it.

 Start With the Most Critical Fields

-• For email marketing: email address (completeness and validity) and first name (for personalization)
+• For email marketing: email address (completeness and validity)

 • For sales outreach: phone number (completeness and format) and company name